dmkaratza/analytics-flink/README.md

-# Small service that aggregates event data for articles that are published in a web server.
+# Small service that aggregates event data for articles.

-### The input event data a bounded stream, in a format of Visit events, aggregating into hourly timeseries for each article.

-### The service is implemented using Apache Flink, taking advantage of the stateful operations and windowing functions.
+The input event data a bounded stream, in a format of Visit events, aggregating into hourly timeseries for each article.The service is implemented using Apache Flink, taking advantage of the stateful operations and windowing functions.

 ### Example output